 The following activities are designed to give you the most authentic experiences of the area where you’re staying.
 We work with local guides, who use their knowledge and often a resident’s eye to show you the main sights and more out-of-the-way attractions.
 Our specialists can also suggest outdoor pursuits and activities, such as cooking classes, that will introduce you to the traditions of the area’s inhabitants.

 An excellent way to spend a morning is on a gentle kayaking trip to Pelican Point.
 A number of sturdy sea kayaks await and you will be guided to three colonies of up to around 6,000 cape fur seals.

 The guided trip is likely to cover the riverbed, gravel plains and the magical dune field from east to west.

-Sandwich Harbour lies around 30 kilometres south of Walvis Bay.
+Sandwich Harbour lies around 30 kilometers south of Walvis Bay.
 Here, there's a reed lined lagoon fed by freshwater springs, a sandy beach and pale dunes dropping straight into the sea